Trump uses mass firing to remove independent inspectors general at a series of agencies

 —-

 Weissert reported from Las Vegas.
-Associated Press writer Mary Clare Jalonick contributed to this report.
+Associated Press writers Mary Clare Jalonick and Stephen Groves contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.